arnellebalane/google-meet-pip/readme.md

 ## Installation

-This extension is currently under review in the Chrome Web Store, so for now to use it we need to build and load it manually using the following steps:
+This extension can be installed from the Chrome Web Store: [Google Meet PiP](https://chrome.google.com/webstore/detail/google-meet-pip/ibkkdnfblcekolaagnljieekcaccfpjo)

+You can also build and load the extension manually using the following steps:

 ```
 # Clone the repository